Othón Salazar: Arrest

 In the year 1958, a year of great labor unrest, the MRM teachers were among the main protagonists.
 That same year the protests of the telegraph operators, tankers, and railroad workers shocked the country.
 The struggles had their origins in economic demands, but their desire for union democracy had much wider implications, and shook the structures of the Partido Revolucionario Institucional PRI (Or in English: The Institutional Revolutionary Party).
 Workers showed their dissatisfaction with working conditions that the statistics on miraculous economic growth concealed.

 The government managed to defeat these movements that proposed democratizing the system.
 But the participants who remained engaged in keeping alive the popular causes could not be silenced.
 Othón continued his struggle in teaching, and in 1960, he participated in another strike at the National Teachers College.
 This action was repressed and Othón was fired for his role in the protests.

-Political career
+Personal life

+He was born in Alcozauca de Guerrero, Guerrero on May 17, 1924.

 After being fired, Othón lived in a precarious economic situation, aggravated by his advanced age.
 He eventually returned to Alcozauca, his native village in Guerrero, and toured the region of Montaña, listening to and advising those who were organized there.

 In 1980 he ran for governor of Guerrero for the Mexican Communist Party, becoming Mayor of this municipality (1987-1990).

 He died of kidney disease on December 4, 2008 in the city of Tlapa de Comonfort, Guerrero at the age of 84.